 WHEN: Mon., July 30 — Wed., Aug.
 1

-The Mandela Washington Fellowship for Young African Leaders is a program of the U.S. Department of State and is administered by IREX.
-For further information from the U.S. Department of State, please contact ECA-Press@state.gov.
+The Mandela Washington Fellowship for Young African Leaders is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs and administered by IREX.
+For more information about the Mandela Washington Fellowship, visit yali.state.gov/mwf.
+For further information from the Department of State, please contact ECA-Press@state.gov.